Home

 Glogster

-Teachers, be sure to also go to the Education 2.0 feature on this site at http://edu.glogster.com/
+Teachers, be sure to go to the site's educational page here.

-Glogster is a poster-creation tool that allows students to combine text, pictures, graphics, video, and audio into an interactive online poster.
-You use it to create a “glog” which is basically an online poster web page.
+This Web 2.0 teaching tool is a poster-creation tool that allows you to combine text, pictures, graphics, video, and audio into an interactive poster.
+You use it to create a “glog” which is simply an online interactive poster web page.

 21st Century Skills

-Creativity, effective communication skills and student collaboration during group projects are all used when students use this site.
+Creativity, effective communication skills and student collaboration during group projects are all used when students use Glogster.

 Creating these online posters can definitely spark students’ creativity while turning potentially dull assignments into individually creative and highly visually-stimulating ones.